Hi hi hello!

 Using meditation beads coincides with the breathwork.
 You’re supposed to drape the beads over your hand and slowly move one bead per inhale & exhale.
 It’s just the most relaxing thing & really supports your mindful journey in meditation.

 Be sure to use code LAURYNB20 at checkout for 20% off your order.

 Other Things to Complete Your Meditation Space:

 This spray was recommended to me by Jesse Golden of The Golden Secrets.
-This spray contains Thieves oil blend which was used waaaaay back in the day to protect people from the plague.
+She got me hooked on her A Little Peace of Mind spray that isn’t available right now.
+The spray contains Thieves oil blend which was used waaaaay back in the day to protect people from the plague.
 They’d spray it all around themselves to avoid it.
 Seriously.

-You should know that I also love the Aura Clearing mist.
-It’s so good & contains over 60 different compounds to form a protective layer on your skin to shield you from environmental factors.
+BUT, I GOT YOU – The Aura Clearing mist is so good & contains over 60 different compounds to form a protective layer on your skin to shield you from environmental factors.
+I LOVE IT.
 The Aura Clearing mist can rid you of negative energy, can help with swollen lymph nodes, increase your energy & focus, & combat dry, aging skin.
 It’s a no brainer, really.